 The detailed information and schedule concerning your orientation and tutoring will be published in the Instructions for students in the summer.
 Make sure that the ICE programme is selected in the dropdown menu to access the correct information.

-International students in the Master's Programme in Intercultural Encounters (ICE) can apply to the HelsinkiUNI International Talent Programme.
-It is designed to support international students in building professional networks in Finland and to gain insight into local working life.
-Students take part by attending monthly group meetings with a company mentor for a period of seven months.
+International students in the Master's Programme in Intercultural Encounters (ICE) can apply to the UNITalent Programme.
+It is designed to support international students in building professional networks in Finland and to gain insight into field specific working life.
+Students take part by attending monthly group meetings with hosting organisation for a period of three months.
 During the programme, the University Career Services also provides training in career management skills.

 If you have questions related to the admissions and accepting your study place, please contact the Admission Services.